eligrey/async.js/README.md

 The user is displayed the message and both choice names for their corresponding values.
 If no choice names are specified, the default of "OK" for `true` and "Cancel" for `false` will be used.
+In a JavaScript shell, the default choices will be "Y/N".
 This returns the boolean value corresponding to the choice the user chooses.

 Minification